What Kills Fleas on Dogs Instantly? Top 5 Best Sprays to Get Rid of the Pesky Parasite

 While you’re dealing with the flea problem, you should observe the following dos and don’ts.
 This will make the treatment more effective and safer for your dog:

-🐾If you have multiple dogs at home, it’s best to keep them apart until the whole flea problem is eradicated.
-This will prevent the spread of the fleas from one dog to another.
+If you have multiple dogs at home, it’s best to keep them apart until the whole flea problem is eradicated.
+This will prevent the spread of fleas from one dog to another.

-🐾Don’t rely on flea collars to fix the problem.
-You can use flea collars for preventive purposes, before your dog acquired fleas or after you’ve treated it away.
+Don’t rely on flea collars to fix the problem.
+You can use flea collars for preventive purposes, before your dog acquired fleas or after you’ve treated them away.
 Collars like these aren’t strong enough to kill existing fleas.

 When to visit the vet